BC Senior Safety Services

 The air massage system features 16 individual air jets placed around the tub.These jets send relaxing air bubbles into the water, soothing your aching muscles and rejuvenating your entire body.
 Your hands, feet and limbs will feel fantastic after a bath with the Air Massage Therapy.
 The comforts and therapeutic treatments of a first class spa are brought to your own home

 Will 3/4″ bath fill taps fill up a bath any faster?
 Absolutely, as long as the water lines in your home are 3/4,” which is likely not the case.
-Amost all homes will have 1/2″ water lines in residential construction.
+Almost all homes will have 1/2″ water lines in residential construction.
 You may find 3/4 ” water lines in multi housing like apartment buildings but it is reduced to 1/2″ and 3/8″ before the faucets.
-Claims made by walk in tub companies that their tubs will fill faster are false.
+Claims made by walk in tub companies that their tubs will fill faster are very misleading.
 Walk-in tubs with similar dimensions will take the same amount of time to fill.
+In the average home a tub’s flow rate will be 4 – 7 gallons per minute.

 Depending on the tub and bather size and a homes water pressure, fill time will vary.
-For a close approximation to know how long it will take to fill a tub.
+To know how long it will take to fill a tub.
 Take a pail, place it under your tub’s spout and record the time it takes to fill.
-Multiply the gallons of water you expect to use by the time it took to fill up the pail.
+Divide the gallons by the seconds it took to fill the bucket then times 60.
+This will give you the flow rate per minute.
+Example: Using a four US gallon pale.
+It took 45 seconds running bath water temperature to fill up.
+Four divided by 45 gallons is .088 gallons per second.
+Times .088 by 60 = is 5.28 gallons per minute flow rate.

 For an approximation of the amount of water your body will displace and the amount of water you will need, use one gallon of water for every ten pounds of body weight.
 For instance if the tub you are considering has the capacity to hold 60 gallons of water and you weigh 150 pounds, then your body will displace approximately 15 gallons of water and you’ll need about 45 gallons to fill the tub to its limit.